 Update – December 2, 2020: Read the briefing note for the Case for Basic Income and Food Security: Addressing Food Insecurity through a Basic Income Guarantee prepared by Elaine Power, Joëlle Favreau, Mary Anne Martin, Val Tarasuk and Erin Reyce.

 Update – November 5, 2020: Basic Income: Making the Case for Women and Gender Equity, was submitted to the Standing Committee on the status of Women.
-The brief was presented by Tracy Smith-Carrier and Chloe Halpenny on behalf of the Case for Basic Income for Women, including Coalition Canada Basic Income Guarantee, Ontario Basic Income Network, Basic Income Canada Network, and Basic Income Canada Youth Network.
+The brief was presented by Tracy Smith-Carrier and Chloe Halpenny on behalf of Coalition Canada: basic income – revenu de base, Ontario Basic Income Network, Basic Income Canada Network, and Basic Income Canada Youth Network.

 UPDATE – July 16, 2020: The Case for Basic Income and the Arts was launched, and over 3,000 artists have signed the public letter for a basic income guarantee.
 30+ arts organizations and unions representing 75,000+ members are advocating for a basic income to make this country a better place for everyone.

-- Learn from those with a range of expertise within each sector, including research and policy, but also from those with lived experience.
+Participants involved in developing the cases had the opportunity to learn from colleagues with a range of expertise, including research and policy, but also from those with lived experience.

-While participants identify distinctive issues and concerns, there is a common thread that runs through them all – income insecurity – and how a Basic Income Guarantee would enable many in their sector to improve their security and well-being.
+While each case identifies distinct issues and concerns specific to each sector, there is a common thread that runs through them all – income insecurity – and how a Basic Income Guarantee would enable many in their sector to improve their security and well-being.
 For example: